binaryphile/concorde/README.md

 -   an enhanced-getopt-style option parser - `parse_options`

--   array and hash utility functions (hashes are also called associative arrays)
+-   array and hash utility functions (hashes as in "associative arrays")

 -   smarter versions of `source`, a.k.a. the `.` operator - `require`
     and `require_relative`